The 37 kilometre Port Fairy to Warrnambool Rail Trail links the historic towns of Port Fairy and Koroit with the regional city of Warrnambool.

 Accommodation: Cafes, hotels, accommodation and camping facilities at Port Fairy, Koroit and Warrnambool.

-Hire: Cycle hire at Port Fairy and Warrnambool information centres.
+Hire: Cycle hire at Port Fairy and Warrnambool Information Centres.

 There are weekly rides from both Port Fairy and Koroit: